 Catholic Diocese of Little Rock

-And when the time for Pentecost came, they were all together in one place, when "suddenly there came from the sky a noise like a strong driving wind, and it filled the entire house in which they were.
+And when the time for Pentecost came, 10 days after the Ascension, the apostles were all together in one place, when "suddenly there came from the sky a noise like a strong driving wind, and it filled the entire house in which they were.
 Then there appeared to them tongues as of fire, which parted and came to rest on each one of them.
 And they were all filled with the Holy Spirit and began to speak in different tongues, as the Spirit enabled them to proclaim."
 (Acts 2:1-4)

 "Filled with the Holy Spirit the apostles began to proclaim 'the mighty works of God,' and Peter declared this outpouring of the Spirit to be the sign of the messianic age.
 Those who believed in the apostolic preaching and were baptized received the gift of the Holy Spirit in their turn."
 (Catechism of the Catholic Church, no. 1287)

 The word "pentecost" comes from the Greek "pentecoste," which means 50th.
 Pentecost Sunday is celebrated 50 days after Easter and concludes the Easter Season.
 Pentecost is considered the birthday of the Church, because "the Church was made manifest to the world on the day of Pentecost by the outpouring of the Holy Spirit. (no. 1076)